IELTS Cue Card Sample 455 - Describe a meal in which you invited others

 IELTS Speaking Part 2: IELTS Cue Card/ Candidate Task Card.

-Describe a meal you invited others to your home or restaurant.
+Describe a meal in which you invited others to your home or restaurant.

 You should say: